huggingface/dataset-viewer/chart/README.md

 Local development, the tests and the e2e suite leave both modes off, and the services keep reading their usual environment variables.

+## Network policy (`networkPolicy.enabled`)

+The chart ships an optional egress `NetworkPolicy` for its pods, off by default.
+Egress is denied except DNS and the CIDRs in `networkPolicy.allowedCIDRs`, which is empty here and supplied via the values at deploy time.
+Enabling it without an allow-list leaves the pods with DNS only.

 ## Deploy

 To deploy, go to https://cd.internal.huggingface.tech/applications.